My motto is to be eager to learn, to aim high and to set a clear life objective despite any challenges ahead.

 A Positive Example for Her Children

-Jacqueline stresses that her family were fully supportive of her pursuing further studies.
+Jacqueline stresses that her family was fully supportive of her pursuing further studies.
 "My husband and my mother helped take care of my children.
-Even my brother-in-law took the time to discuss with me the questions about my coursework, and helped me to analyse the topics from different perspectives.
+Even my brother-in-law took the time to discuss with me the questions about my coursework and helped me to analyse the topics from different perspectives.
 That was very helpful for my studies."
 The support from her family was a source of great encouragement for Jacqueline.
 In particular, her husband accompanied her to the graduation ceremony at Birmingham City University in the UK in January 2015.
 It is a memory for a lifetime for Jacqueline.

 She emphasises that the programme has enhanced her grasp of globalisation.
 "Continuing education has brought me opportunities for promotion, as well as many personal rewards, including enriched knowledge, broader horizons, expanded personal networks.
 My learning attitude also has an impact on my son and my daughter, as it serves as a positive example for them."
 With her hard-earned academic achievements, Jacqueline puts her knowledge into practice in the company where she has been working for 12 years, and she also sets a good example for her children with her dedication to learning.